thanos/optimus-elixir/README.md

-# OptimusElixir
+# OptimusId

 Id obfuscation based on Knuth's multiplicative Hashing Algorithm for Elixir.
-This library can be used to encode primary keys, for example of your customers, so that the numbers can be safely exposed, such as in a url.
+This library lets you obfuscate numerical identifiers via reversible mapping.
+For example you can encode  your customers ids so that they can be safely exposed in a url and when needed internal map them back to their original value.

 For more info see: https://gist.github.com/badboy/6267743